beabock/Endo-Review/scripts/04_analysis/COLLABORATOR_FINDINGS.md

 -  Search terms: ("fungal endophyte" OR "fungal endophytes" OR "endophytic fungi" OR "endophytic fungus") AND plant
 - Databases: Web of Science and Scopus

 -Will do another pull of the literature once this pipeline is approved by collaborators.
 Scopus is currently not allowing large downloads so also waiting on that.
+With the new search, I'm trying to capture historic names of endophytes and other terms for endophytes, as well as ways plants might be described in an abstract without saying plant. **Open to suggestions on improving this search**
 - Search terms:  (
     "fungal endophyte" OR "fungal endophytes" OR "endophytic fungus" OR "endophytic fungi" OR "latent fungus" OR "latent fungi" OR "systemic fungus" OR "systemic fungi" OR